-In order to be eligible for a CJIP, a company is expected to have “actively engaged in discovering the truth through an internal investigation or a detailed audit on the facts and malfunctions of the compliance system that allowed the offence.”
+In order to be eligible for a CJIP, a company is expected to have “actively taken part in revealing the truth by means of an internal investigation or an in-depth audit on the offences and malfunctioning of the compliance system that facilitated the offences.”
 The Guidelines further indicate that findings from the investigation or the audit should be shared with the authorities within a reasonable period of time, but do not further specify what is and is not reasonable.

 The PNF does, however, make clear that it expects:

-- an accurate and comprehensive report – it is unclear if it must be in writing – setting out the facts “with as much precision as possible;"
+- an accurate and comprehensive report – it is unclear if it must be in writing – setting out the facts “with the greatest possible accuracy";

 - the preservation of evidence, including the collection of witness testimony in a reliable manner;